jlnalber/Pollux/README.md

 # Pollux

-Create graphs and do calculations in these graphs.
+Software for visualising and doing calculations in graphs.

 ## Features